 Bolding was arrested by federal agents and taken to New York City to be shipped south, but supporters managed to get him in front a federal judge.
 Two lawyers hired on his behalf argued that, in fact, the light-skinned Bolding was "as white as a great many white men" and so could not have been a slave.

+The judge ruled against

 The judge ruled against them, but Dutchess abolitionists raised